novoda/sqlite-analyzer/README.md

 Generate java/android database access code by analyzing sqlite migration files or sqlite databases, keeping full control of what code is generated.

-### Mechanics
-We create an in-memory sqlite database, either from a given database file or by running sql migrations, and analyze its tables to construct a DatabaseModel.
-This model is then used to generate code.

-### Libraries
-We use [sqlite-jdbc](https://bitbucket.org/xerial/sqlite-jdbc) to create and analyze the database.
-Groovy is used to generate code, Gradle to hook the functionality into the android build system.

-### Demos
-The project provides 3 demo applications that create and use database access code, using SqliteProvider, android-asset-helper and Google Auto resp.

-### Releases
-There are no releases yet.

 ### Integration
 The sqliteAnalyzer comes as a gradle plugin relying on the android gradle plugin.

-To integrate sqliteAnalyzer into your project, build the analyzer project and let your buildscript depend on the binary, or see the setup under the `buildSrc` sub-directory for an example that directly links to the sources.
+To integrate sqliteAnalyzer into your project, we currently recommend depending directly on the sources.
+See the setup under the `buildSrc` sub-directory for an example.

 The code generation is then integrated with the gradle build via: